Posco Tower-Songdo

 The building was intended to be a landmark of the Songdo International Business District which was constructed on unused land along the waterfront near Incheon.
 It features 19 floors of class A office space, an observatory on the 65th-floor, a luxury hotel, serviced residences, and retail stores.
 The column-free floors include an office lobby at ground level with French limestone floors and Vermont slate stone walls.

 Design

-Like the One World Trade Center, the tower features a faceted glass facade that gently tapers from a square base but transitions to a triangular rooftop.
+Like One World Trade Center, the tower features a faceted glass facade that gently tapers from a square base but transitions to a triangular rooftop.
 The offices, apartments and a hotel each have their own entrance lobby.
 The facade is made of high-performance glazed glass with exterior shading devices which allows the structure to regulate internal temperatures.
 The tower also features low-flow plumbing fixtures allowing reduced water usage by more than 20 percent compared to the average consumption rate of a typical office building.
 In addition, a graywater collection system is used to flush wastewater while collected stormwater is stored and reused, reducing water consumption by more than 50 percent.